Our Team

 Lorna became involved in this movement because she believes smartphones and social media are damaging the development and happiness of children and teenagers.
 She wants to empower parents to voice their concerns and protect their children.
 Since big tech and our government are unlikely to make the necessary changes, it is up to us.

-She is available for parent talks in Bristol and the surrounding areas.
+She is available for Parent Talks in Bristol and the surrounding areas.

 Laura Storey